 What is the right time to exit a stock?

 - When the fundamental of the stock changes: Exit the stock when the fundamentals of the company are not the same anymore like when you bought the stock.
-For example, the company starts underperforming quarter-by-quarter; the non performing assets (NPA) of banking companies starts increasing at high rate; the management of the company is changed and is inefficient etc.
+For example, the company starts underperforming quarter-by-quarter; the non-performing assets (NPA) of banking companies start increasing at a high rate; the management of the company is changed and is inefficient etc.